Skip to Content

 Narrow rock scramble path to reach summit of a small formation at the end of Fay Canyon Trail in Sedona

-You begin by climbing slick rock and following small sections of dirt that have collected in pockets of eroded rock.
+If you decide to take on the West Ascent like we did, you will begin by climbing slick rock and following a narrow ledge.
+Look for the piles of dirt that have collected in pockets of eroded rock.

 Stunning views over Fay Canyon from west ascent at the end of Fay Canyon Trail trees vegetation and red rocks to either side

-Top tip for the hike – You only have to climb up the very first part of West Ascent Trail to get above the tree line and open up spectacular canyon views as shown in the photo above.
+Hiking tip: You only have to climb up the very first part of West Ascent Trail to get above the tree line and open up spectacular canyon views.

 Walking through forest on dirt path past thick set tree trunk